© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bardney Abbey: remains of a Benedictine monastery, fishponds, post-medieval house and formal gardens is a scheduled monument protected by Historic England under reference 1008315.
 View the official record →

-Bardney Abbey is a Benedictine monastery founded in the seventh century in Lincolnshire, which became one of the most significant religious houses in medieval England before its dissolution in 1536.
+Bardney Abbey is a Benedictine monastery founded in the seventh century in Lincolnshire, England, which became one of the region's major religious houses.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008315.

 Bardney Abbey: remains of a Benedictine monastery, fishponds, post-medieval house and formal gardens is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1008315.